p-argento/uni/ALGO/reviewing algo lab.md

 Insertion Sort. $\Theta(n^2)$
 For every element, it iterates over the previous elements to find correct position of the element, then swap with the element in that position.

+QuickSort.
+For every iteration
+1. choose a pivot randomly and place it in the end of the subarray
+2. scan the subarray once and if element is smaller than the pivot, swap with the last element in position m and increase m
+3. swap pivot with element in position m
+Do it recursively on left and right, leaving alone the pivot, which is already in its correct position.
+No merge is needed.

+MergeSort.
+It is the opposite logic of quicksort.